A vital and innovative shipping sector is necessary to achieve the UN 2030 Sustainable Development Goals.

 More than 80% of the transport of goods takes place on ships, and without shipping the world would come to an abrupt halt.
 Shipping is like a nervous system connecting the most remote coastal communities to the world.
 Shipping also provides vital transport through an elaborate in-land waterway system

-Going big and
+Going big and its consequences

 Ships are getting bigger, and thus ports have to adapt to the new standards if they want to stay competitive.